Deducibility of Identicals, Reflection Principle and Synthetic Connectives: Abstract

 \section{Abstract}

-Sambin et al. (2000) introduced Basic Logic as an uniform framework for various logics.
-At the same time, they also introduced the principle of reflection as a criterion for being a connective of Basic Logic.
-We make explicit a relationship between Hacking's deducibility of identicals condition (Hacking, 1979) and the principle of reflection by proving the equivalence between them.
-Moreover, despite Sambin et al.'s conjecture that only six connectives satisfy the principle of reflection, we show the following; a logical connective satisfies the principle of reflection if and only if the connective is Girard's synthetic connective.
+Sambin et al. (2000) introduced Basic Logic as a uniform framework for various logics.
+At the same time, they also introduced the principle of reflection as a criterion for being a connective in Basic Logic.
+In this paper, we make explicit the relationship between Hacking's deducibility of identicals condition (Hacking, 1979) and the principle of reflection by proving their equivalence.
+Moreover, despite Sambin et al.'s conjecture that only six connectives satisfy the principle of reflection, we show that a logical connective satisfies principle of reflection if and only if it is Girard's synthetic connective.